Paulmayock/pauls-potatoes/README.md

 - To deploy, scroll down and click the deploy branch button

 - Heroku will notify you that the app was successfully deployed with a button to view the app

+## Bugs

+- When prompted to enter the potato quantity, if the user enters a string it will give an error message instead of prompting the user to enter a number between 1 and 10.

 ## Credits